jordanpruett/jordanpruett.github.io/_pages/about.md

 title: "About"
 ---

 I am a Ph.D candidate in Digital Humanities and English Literature at the University of Chicago.
-I use machine learning to study the history of American literature and the book market.
+My research involves using methods from data science and machine learning to study the history of American literature and the book market.

 I'm also a Research Assistant at the University of Chicago's [Textual Optics Lab](https://textual-optics-lab.uchicago.edu/), a humanities lab dedicated to the computational analysis of cultural and historical texts.